D1025/TownOfUsModified/README.md

 The Role List dictates what roles will spawn in game.\
 However many players there are in a game, will dictate the last slot used,\
 for example, if there are 9 players, only the first 9 slots will be used.\
-Common buckets, only take in roles which are not a killing role in that faction.\
+Common buckets, only take in roles which are not a killing/power role in that faction.\
 Auto adjustments will be made if there are not enough crewmates or impostors to make a more balanced game.
 ### Buckets
 - Crewmate Investigative
 - Crewmate Killing
+- Crewmate Power
 - Crewmate Protective
 - Crewmate Support
-- Common Crewmate
+- Common Crewmate (Crew Invest/Protect/Supp)
+- Special Crewmate (Crew Killing/Power)
 - Random Crewmate
 - Neutral Benign
 - Neutral Evil
 - Neutral Killing
-- Common Neutral
+- Common Neutral (Neutral Benign/Evil)
 - Random Neutral
 - Impostor Concealing
 - Impostor Killing
 - Impostor Support
-- Common Impostor
+- Common Impostor (Impostor Conceal/Supp)
 - Random Impostor
 - Non-Impostor
 - Any